bmag/emacs-purpose/README.md

 the mode-line next to the window's purpose indicates that the window is purpose-dedicated.

+You can delete all non-dedicated windows by using `purpose-delete-non-dedicated-windows`.

 ### Switching buffers
 When switching buffers, Purpose will display the new buffer in the correct window, according to the current configuration.